 by Michael R Dougherty

-They were our friends, whether you knew them or not -Turn up the sound and enjoy this tribute to Norma Goodman
+They were our friends, whether you knew them or not -

-Norma Goodman and Theda Comstock came into our homes Monday through Friday to tell us what was happening in and around Anchorage, Alaska, to introduce us to interesting people, to share a recipe, and bring us the latest news and weather.
+Norma Goodman and Theda Comstock came into our homes Monday through Friday to tell us what was happening in and around Anchorage, Alaska.
+They introduced us to interesting people, shared a recipe, and brought us the latest news and weather.

 Back in the day, when you wanted to watch Anchorage TV, you had two choices.
 KTVA channel 11, or KENI channel 2 (now KTUU).
 Interestingly, in today's world of hundreds of stations to choose from, many of us agree that it certainly seemed like we had better TV choices when we only had channel 11 and channel 2.

 Norma Goodman presided over a one-hour live show on KTVA channel 11 titled “Hostess House.”
 Her show was primarily an interview show where she talked to her guests in a living room setting.
 Norma brought us regular Anchorage folks, the town's movers and shakers and celebrities who were in town for one reason or another.